chuntington/webpack-boilerplate/README.md

 > npm install
 ```

-Create a `.env` file in the root directory and specify your build environment:
+Create a `.env` file in the root directory and specify the build environment inside:

 ```
 NODE_ENV=development